 He also became a public speaker and developed a storytelling curriculum for corporations and universities.
 For example, he given speeches for Stanford University and Harvard University and works closely with Accenture, Verizon, UBS and others.
 More than 1,000,000 people have participated in Dear World experiences in person and online.

-In 2024, after five years of construction Fogarty and his co-developer, Beau Baudier, opened the doors on a 19 bedroom, 12,000 square foot property in the heart of downtown New Orleans.
+In 2024, Fogarty and co-developer Beau Baudier opened The Mary Beth Hotel in New Orleans.
+The 19-bedroom, 12,000-square-foot property occupies three adjacent 19th-century buildings with Greek Revival architecture.
 The three adjacent commercial buildings were constructed sometime between the 1850s and 1870s, with Greek Revival-style facades adorned with cornices, dentils, and scored stucco resembling stone blocks according to the Preservation Resource Center of New Orleans.

 Contemporary Art: Son of a Ghost